Learning the Compositional Spaces for Generalized Zero-shot Learning: Experiments

 \subsection{Datasets and settings}

 \textbf{Datasets.} \emph{Animal with Attribute (AwA)} Dataset \cite{lampert2014attribute} has 50 classes and 30,475 images in total, with 85 class-level attributes annotated.
-We use 40 source training classes (including 13 classes as validation); the rest as testing. \emph{CUB} Dataset \cite{WahCUB_200_2011} includes 200 classes and 11,788 fine-grain images with 312 class-level attributes annotated.
+We use 40 source training classes (including 13 classes as validation); the rest are for testing. \emph{CUB} Dataset \cite{WahCUB_200_2011} includes 200 classes and 11,788 fine-grain images with 312 class-level attributes annotated.
 The training set has 150 classes (including 50 classes as validation).
 (3) \emph{aPY} Dataset \cite{farhadi2009describing} has 15,339 images in 32 classes with 64 class-level annotated attributes.
-We use 20 classes for training (including 5 validation classes).
-For the AwA, CUB and aPY, we use ResNet-101 features and the class split contributed by \cite{xian2017zero}.
-(4) ImageNet 2012/2010 dataset is proposed in \cite{fu2016semi}.
-As the large-scale dataset, we use the split as \cite{fu2016semi}: 1000 training classes with full training instances in ILSVRC 2012; and 360 testing classes in ILSVRC 2010, non-overlapped with ILSVRC 2012 classes.\textbf{ }We address two recognition tasks: OSL and G-ZSL.
+We use 20 classes for training (including 5 validation classes). {}{For the AwA, CUB and aPY, we use ResNet-101 features and the class split contributed by Xian \etal \cite{xian2017zero}.} (4) ImageNet 2012/2010 dataset is proposed by Fu \etal \cite{fu2016semi}. {}{As the large-scale dataset, we use the VGG-19 feature and split as Fu \etal \cite{fu2016semi}}: 1000 training classes with full training instances in ILSVRC 2012; and 360 testing classes in ILSVRC 2010, non-overlapped with ILSVRC 2012 classes. {}{Notably, the attribute of ILSVRC dataset is the word2vec vectors provided by \cite{fu2016semi}.}

-\textbf{Experimental settings.} Our model is validated in OSL and G-ZSL settings.
-OSL identifies whether an image belongs to the one of seen classes or the novel class.
-G-ZSL gives the class label of testing instances either from seen or unseen classes.
+\textbf{Experimental settings.} Our model is validated in standard G-ZSL settings as \cite{xian2017zero}.
+G-ZSL gives the class label of testing instances either from source or target classes.
 We set the significance level $\alpha=0.05$ to tolerate $5\%$ Type-I error.
 By default, we use SVM with RBF kernel with parameter cross-validated, unless otherwise specified.
+The code will be available once acceptance.